hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 3. ITERATIVE AND INCREMENTAL CONSENSUS
-⭐️In parallel with "Giving impacts", for adjusting SET role ->
+⭐️In parallel with "giving impacts",
-- establish SET role
-- attracting decision-makers and colleagues
-- 関心を持ってもらい、自分ごとにさせる
+- I tried to consensus with them constantly
+- for obtaining consent from from colleagues and decision makers to go ahead.

 At the end of the first week I joined LINE Corporation, I built the first rough ideas of SET including objective, missions, responsibilities, solutions, and milestones based on gathered information I mentioned above.
 Additionally, I proposed them to "decision makers" like senior managers and executives.